snipsnapdev/snipsnap/README.md

 Important:

-- Handle user prompts
+- :check: Handle user prompts
-  - Figure out how to resolve deeply nested templates
+  - :check: Figure out how to resolve deeply nested templates
 - Add ability to provide settings to the extension

 Side (if there would be enough time):

-- Start refactoring `extension.js`: then -> await, modularize some fns
+- :check: Start refactoring `extension.js`: then -> await, modularize some fns
 - Start writing a proper README
-- Add `utils` module
+- :check: Add `utils` module

 Bonus: